aramisurena/CSN150-Doc-Template/README.md

 8. Updated script to Output 4
 9. Changed time from 1000ms to 10000ms
 10. Uploaded script and verified success

+## Steps I followed (Live Stream Cam)
+1. In Arduino -> Files -> ESP32 -> Camera -> CameraWebServer
+2. From CameraWebServer.ino -> updated my ssid and password
+3. from board_config.h -> removed // from #define CAMERA_MODEL_AI-THINKER to specify camera
+4. Commented out other camera models by adding // at the begining of their line
+5. Uploaded Sketch
+6. Accessed video streaming server by Tools -> Serial Monitor -> Setting baud rate to 115200
+7. Opened http link provided in Output
+8. CLicked "Start Stream" to verify camera is on.

 ## Problems and Solutions
 At first I was unable to locate the Esp32 board even after installing the CH340 driver.
 This was solved by rebooting Arduino.
 I did not use google or any online resourse to solve this, just common trouble shooting procedure.

+No issues while setting up camera

 ### Example Problem